How do Indian clubs scout for players? | Goal.com

 As far as foreign players are concerned, usually the foreign head coaches recommend the club management about their preferred choice.
 Coaches like to bring in players with whom they have worked before and hence Spanish players are plying their trade in plenty as most teams have a head coach of the same nationality.
 Clubs also use various online video scouting platforms like InStat and WyScout to scout foreign players.

-In some clubs, the coach is allowed to bring in three or four overseas players of his choice and the rest of the quota, the coach has to select from the profiles of players brought to him by a committee which could most likely consist of the Chief Executive Officer, CTO and Sporting Director / Technical Director.
+In some clubs, the coach is allowed to bring in three or four overseas players of his choice and the rest of the quota, the coach has to select from the profiles of players brought to him by a committee which could most likely consist of the CEO, CTO and Sporting Director / Technical Director.

-In fact, officials as high ranking as the CEO get involved in the scouting process in India - something which is very rare in world football.

 Teams also reach out to player agents for curriculum vitae and if any candidate is given the go-ahead by the technical staff, further steps are undertaken to sign the player.